 Our comprehensive sexual health screen packages cover all of the main sexually transmitted diseases.
-The packages include consultation with one of our doctors or nurses, examination, and testing.
-In addition we offer a telephone consultation with the doctor or nurse when the results are back and for any prescriptions you might require.
+The packages include testing for the most common sexually-transmitted diseases.
+We also provide add-on swab options to suit your particular circumstances.
+Following testing, we offer a telephone consultation with a nurse if your results are abnormal and any prescriptions you might require.

 When should I get tested?